What is articleship in chartered accountancy?

-After completion of CA-IPCC, every CA student must undergo three years of articleship in a chartered accountancy firm.
-But the challenge for these students is to choose the best place that fits the purpose of articleship.
+CA students have to complete the Integrated Professional Competence Course (IPCC) followed by articleship.
+Every CA student must undergo three years of articleship in a chartered accountancy firm.
+But students face the challenge of choosing the right firm.
+The firm they choose should fit the purpose of articleship.

-As challenging as it is for a CA student to look for the correct firm, it is equally difficult for a firm to attract the right talent as well as take care of the expectations of an article working with them.
-Firms are now spending more to hire competent talent and meet their rising expectations.
-This expenditure along with your other practice needs can be easily financed with quick and easy Business Loans for Chartered Accountants.
-Simply enter a few basic details and avail your pre -approved loan offer.
+It is challenging for a CA student to look for the right firm.
+In the same way, it is difficult for a firm to attract the right talent.
+The firm also has to take care of the expectations of an article working with them.
+CA firms are now spending more to hire competent talent and meet their rising expectations.
+You can manage this expense with business loans for chartered accountants.

 Eligibility for CA articleship